Autoencoders-compression-anomaly/AE-Compression-pytorch/README.md

 ## Analysis
 fastai saves trained models in the folder models/ relative to the training script, with the .pth file extension.

+## Saving to xAOD
+To save a 27-dim multi-dimensional array of decoded data back into a xAOD for analysis once again, the script ndarray_to_xAOD.py is available.
+(Soon for other dimensions as well)

 ## TODO:
 Major refactoring is being done.
 (75% done)